Webinar: THE ETHICAL NECESSITY OF BOUNDARIES

 Can’t make it?
 Register anyway, we will send you a video link of the webinar recording and you still get your CPD points.

-CPD Certificate: Complete a short multiple choice Q&A Form to receive your certificate.
+CPD Certificate: Complete a short multiple choice Q&A Form to receive your CPD certificate.

 Presenter: Dr Jacqui von Cziffra-Bergs